subvisual/subvisual.com/src/posts/2020-07-17-vim-elixir-ide/index.md

 especially the fact that the replacement query doesn't necessarily have to be tied to the original search.
 It just ends up being applied on the lines that were found.
-Such as in this example, where I'm searching for `some_function`, but then changing only the `function` portion:
+Such as in this example, where I'm searching for `some_function`, but then changing only the `some` portion:

 ![Rename](./rename.gif)